janw4ld/baremetal-k8s/README.md

 ### Create VMs

-1. identify a block of unused IP addresses on the host network to allocate to the cluster and edit `NETWORK_PREFIX` in the [`Vagrantfile`](./Vagrantfile) to use it.
+1. Identify a block of unused IP addresses on the host network to allocate to the cluster and edit `NETWORK_PREFIX` in the [`Vagrantfile`](./Vagrantfile) to use it.